Chinese Masterpieces

 Warring States Period, Eastern Zhou Dynasty: This pendant, featuring a dragon and phoenix motif crafted from grayish-white jade, displays significant white and brown inclusions, which corroborate its historical authenticity.
 The artifact measures approximately 6 1/4 inches in length.

-Contact me for Price
+Contact me for the Price

 Eastern Zhou Dynasty Chinese Jade Dragon Ribbon Pendant from the Warring States Period

-This exquisite, intricately carved stylized grayish jade pendant originates from the Eastern Zhou Dynasty, specifically the Warring States period, dated between 475 BC and 221 BC.
+This exquisite, intricately carved, stylized grayish jade pendant originates from the Eastern Zhou Dynasty, specifically the Warring States period, dated between 475 BC and 221 BC.
 The jade displays significant brownish inclusions and areas of calcification, characteristics that substantiate its historical provenance.
 Its surface is adorned with a distinct grain pattern, while the dragon's head is artfully rendered in a rear-facing position, complemented by a ribbon-like form and a pierced hole for suspension.
 The pendant measures approximately 7.5 inches in length.

 (click photo to enlarge)

-Contact me for Price
+Contact me for the Price

 Stylized Dragon Pendant Crafted from White Chinese Jade: A Reflection of the Warring States Period